 The point is in any facility that welds, if the correct training is provided there should be no best welders.
 Welding is not rocket science and there should only be one standard thats applied to all welds.

 many of the weld facilities that I visit, I note manual welders typically will make

 long fillet or vee groove welds, when low cost, easy to set up, automatic Bug O weld carriage equipment is sitting on a shelf gathering dust.
 Controlling the weld speed, the weld weaves and wire stickout is essential if you want to attain consistent, optimum, uniform weld quality so its logical that this type of weld automation should be required. .

 In the encouragement for flux cored or MIG weld automation,

 one of the problems ship and oil platform companies have, is that due to lack

-of weld process expertise, especially with the supervisors who should be providing the automation weld training, many welders do not know the correct data to
+of weld process control expertise, especially with the supervisors who should be providing the automation welder training, many welders do not know the correct data to

 dial in for the common 3/16 - 1/4 - 5/16 fillet welds.